Investigating the role of tetraquark operators in lattice QCD studies of the $a_0(980)$ and $\kappa$ resonances: Interpolating operators

 To obtain information about the $a_0(980)$ and $\kappa$ resonances in lattice QCD, the elements of the infinite-volume scattering $K$ matrix must first be parametrized, then the best-fit values of the parameters are obtained using a well-known quantization condition\cite{Luscher:1990ux,Rummukainen:1995vs,Kim:2005gf,Briceno:2014oea} involving the finite-volume spectrum of states obtained in lattice QCD.
 The masses and widths of the resonances follow from the details of the $K$ matrix.
 To apply this so-called L\"uscher method reliably, the energies of \textit{all} of the finite-volume eigenstates with some overlap onto the two-particle scattered states are required in the energy range near the energy of the resonance.
 If an energy is missed, the quantization condition could lead to an incorrect determination of the $K$ matrix.

 Although tetraquark operators are similar to two-meson operators, they are different enough that the possibility exists of missing an eigenstate by not including them.
 To test this, we designed hundreds of tetraquark operators as described in Sec.~\ref{sec:tetrops} with differing flavor structures, color structures, and displacements.
 Of course, it is not feasible to include hundreds of operators all at once in a correlation matrix.
 Our approach for selecting the best few tetraquark operators to include proceeds as follows.

+First, the diagonal correlators for each of the hundreds of tetraquark operators are evaluated in an initial low-statistics computation on 25 gauge configurations.
+The effective energies corresponding to most of these diagonal correlators show very large statistical errors and/or are very high-lying.
+The tetraquark operators associated with these very noisy and/or high-lying effective energies are discarded from consideration, leaving 60 operators in the $\kappa$ channel, and 32 in the $a_0(980)$ channel.

-First, we add, one by one, each of the hundreds of tetraquark operators, to the basis of single-meson and two-meson operators listed in Tables~\ref{tab:single-meson-ops} and \ref{tab:two-meson-ops}, evaluate the correlation matrix in each channel in an initial low-statistics computation on 25 gauge configurations, apply the analysis procedure described in Sec.~\ref{sec:temporal}, and carry out appropriate fits to the diagonal elements of the rotated correlator matrix $\widetilde{C}(t)$ of Eq.~(\ref{eq:rotatedcorr}).
-For the vast majority of the tetraquark operators, the spectrum of low-lying states obtained by this procedure does not change significantly.
-However, for a few dozen similarly-structured tetraquark operators in each symmetry channel, a dramatic change in the low-lying energies is observed.
-In the $\kappa$ channel, an additional low-lying energy is observed, while in the $a_0(980)$ channel, the number of low-lying states remains the same, but very substantial changes to estimates for the energies occur.
+Next, we add, one by one, each of the remaining tetraquark operators to the basis of single-meson and two-meson operators listed in Tables~\ref{tab:single-meson-ops} and \ref{tab:two-meson-ops}, evaluate the correlation matrix in each channel using 25 gauge configurations, apply the analysis procedure described in Sec.~\ref{sec:temporal} using $\tau_N=3,\, \tau_0=4,\, \tau_D=7$, and carry out appropriate fits to the diagonal elements of the rotated correlator matrix $\widetilde{C}(t)$ of Eq.~(\ref{eq:rotatedcorr}).
+For the majority of the tetraquark operators, the spectrum determinations of low-lying states obtained by this procedure do not change significantly.
+However, for a few similarly-structured tetraquark operators in each symmetry channel, some substantial changes in the low-lying energy extractions are observed.